-Metabolic means to preserving egg supply and fertilityOctober 3rd, 2013 in Medical research /
+Metabolic means to preserving egg supply and fertilityOctober 3, 2013 in Medicine & Health / Medical research

 The stresses that come with aging, chemotherapy treatments, and environmental exposures all threaten fertility.
 But what if there were a way to preserve women's limited egg supply?
 Researchers reporting on studies conducted in frog and mouse eggs in the Cell Press journal Molecular Cell on October 3rd may have found a way.